AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-custom-traffic.md

 ---
-title: Custom Traffic
+title: Custom traffic
 description: View a report based on a custom traffic variable.
 ---

-# Custom Traffic
+# Custom traffic

 Custom Traffic reports allow each organization to report on additional dimensions that are not implemented by default.
 Custom Traffic reports can be used in several ways, most commonly to measure traffic and pathing.

-## Properties of Custom Traffic Reports
+## Properties of custom traffic reports

 * Custom Traffic reports are based solely off of [props](/help/implement/vars/page-vars/prop.md) (traffic variables).
 * The default metric is instances.